shrocket/personal_website/content/blog/2015-03-31-retrospective-01-september-2008-not-what-ill-be-reading.md

 ---
-title: Retrospective: 02 September 2008: *Not* What I'll Be Reading
+title: Retrospective - 02 September 2008 - Not What I'll Be Reading
 date: 2015-03-31
 categories:
   - blahg
   - 10-year-retrospective
 ---